-Nature of Operations-Quad/Graphics is a global marketing services provider that helps brand owners market their products, services and content more efficiently and effectively by using its strong print foundation in combination with other media channels.
-The Company operates primarily in the commercial print portion of the printing industry as a printer of retail inserts, publications, catalogs, special interest publications, journals, direct mail, books, directories, instore marketing and promotion, packaging, newspapers, custom print products, other commercial and specialty printed products and global paper procurement.
-The Company also provides marketing and other complementary services for its customers.
+Nature of Operations-Quad/Graphics is a leading marketing solutions provider that leverages its strong print foundation as part of a much larger, robust integrated marketing platform that helps marketers and content creators improve the efficiency and effectiveness of their marketing spend across offline and online media channels.
+The Company provides marketing and other complementary services for its customers.
+The Company operates primarily in the commercial print portion of the printing industry as a printer of retail inserts, publications, catalogs, special interest publications, journals, direct mail, books, directories, in-store marketing and promotion, packaging, newspapers, custom print products, other commercial and specialty printed products and global paper procurement.
 The Company's products and services for a variety of industries are sold primarily throughout North America, South America and Europe.
 In addition, the Company strategically sources packaging product manufacturing over multiple end markets in Central America and Asia.